intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 To use GPU acceleration on Windows, several environment variables are required before running a GPU example.

-Make sure you are using CMD as PowerShell is not supported:
+Make sure you are using CMD (Anaconda Prompt if using conda) as PowerShell is not supported:

 ```cmd
 call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"